SAS Code Optimization and Performance: Best Practices and Use Cases for Developers

 2.1.
 Variable Names

-Assign descriptive names to your variables to reflect their content or purpose:
+Assign descriptive names to your variables so they reflect their content or purpose:

 2.2.
 Datasets and Macros

-Avoid generic names such as work.data1.
-Opt for names like monthly_sales or active_customers.
+Avoid generic names like work.data1.
+Opt for names like ventas_mensuales or clientes_activos.

 3.1.
 Create Reusable Macros